 7. Take time off

 Sales is fast paced and demanding, and usually when you’re on vacation you’re still worrying about your deals.
 But it’s absolutely critical to take time to recharge your batteries on a regular basis.
 Not only will you come back less stressed and better able to do your job, but you’ll also be able to take a step back and see things from a different perspective, rather than from the thick of it.

 8. Adopt new technology

 The world is changing faster than any of us realize, or want to believe.
 Business, and sales, is no exception.
 Even if you’re not someone who considers themselves technologically savvy, you’re doing yourself a disservice if you don’t take the time to research the various sales solutions out there.
 While none of them are a “magic bullet,” sales technology can help make your sales team more efficient, productive, and help them work smarter not harder.
 In 2019, think about 2020 and beyond.
-One of your to-dos should be adopting a great sales automation CRM, like Spiro!
+One of your to-dos should be adopting a great Proactive Relationship Management Platform, like Spiro!